 Real-world experiences with big data analytics tools

-Selecting technology is just one step in the overall big data project planning and implementation picture.
-Experienced users say it's crucial to evaluate the potential business value that big data tools offer and to keep long-term objectives in mind as you move forward.
+Technology selection is just part of the process when implementing big data projects.
+Experienced users say it's crucial to evaluate the potential business value that big data software can offer and to keep long-term objectives in mind as you move forward.
 The articles in this section highlight practical advice on using big data analytics tools, with insights from professionals in retail, healthcare, financial services and other industries.

 A number of myths about big data have proliferated in recent years.
 Don't let these common misperceptions kill your analytics project.
 Continue Reading